 When the correlation coefficient is zero, it means that there is no identifiable relationship between the variables.
 If one variable moves, it’s impossible to make predictions about the movement of the other variable.

-If the correlation coefficient is negative one, this means that the variables are perfectly negatively or inversely correlated.
+A correlation coefficient of negative one indicates that the variables are perfectly negatively or inversely correlated.
 If one variable increases, the other will decrease at the same proportion.
 The variables will move in opposite directions from each other.

 If the correlation coefficient is greater than negative one, it indicates that there is an imperfect negative correlation.
 As the correlation approaches negative one, the correlation grows.